-There is a great yawning divide between those who care very much about economic inequality and would do anything [Editor: anything?] to make sure that henceforth everybody will have the same amount of stuff, so that life can be fair, and those whose only response to the reams of data proving beyond doubt that some people are richer than others is to ask: ‘so what?’
+There is a great divide between those who get very angry about economic inequality and would do anything to make sure that henceforth everybody will have the same amount of stuff, so that life can be fair, and those whose only response to the reams of data proving beyond doubt that some people are richer than others is to ask: ‘so what?’
 For those who have decided to be angry about inequality, the greatest challenge they face is trying to force everyone else to be angry about it too.
 They will never get anywhere, as long as there are human beings out there who don't care how much money other people have.
 Trying to make other people angry, when they're quite happy with life and don't actually care if some people are richer than them, is not as easy as you'd think.

 We can learn a lot by examining the welfare state and government redistribution policies.
 The bigger the welfare state, the harder the government is working to make everybody more equal.
 This is good news for those who are on the receiving end of welfare payments and it’s also good news for those who are donating their tax money to help other people become more equalized in terms of how much stuff they can afford to buy, as befits the status of all members of advanced industrial nations where everybody has equal rights in terms of amassing wealth.
 Assuming that we’re dealing with a mature democracy, we can assume that the size of the welfare state is a reflection of voter preferences, and indicates the degree to which the majority of voters would like to see an egalitarian society where nobody has the temerity to be richer than other people.
 We assume also that the voting outcome is not in any way skewed and that the society is subject to the rule of law where nobody will get away with trying to gain an unfair advantage over others through strategies such as theft or back-stabbing.